begler1/20532CIDL-EXP-M2/content.md

 ### Click Continue
 If you have never used Visual Studio in the past, you will be prompted to configure your Microsoft Account.
 Perform the following steps:
 a.
+If prompted for an account URL under the visualstudio.com domain, enter a unique value
+b.
 Leave the remaining fields set to their default values.
-b.
+c.
 Click the Continue button
+d.
+If prompted to Create your first Project, click "Not now, maybe later"